logzio/logz-docs/_source/user-guide/tokens/log-shipping-tokens.md

 {% include general-shipping/manage-tokens-nav.md %}
 {% include general-shipping/data-shipping-tokens_vars.md product="Logs" %}

-Community plans have a limit on the number of tokens that may be enabled.
-See the official [pricing page](https://logz.io/pricing/) for details.
+The number of log shipping tokens that can be enabled at the same time is limited: Community plans may have up to 3 tokens enabled.
+Pro and Enterprise plans may have up to 15 tokens enabled.
 {:.info-box.note}

 ### Managing log shipping tokens